 Here is the simple reason why — B2C businesses succeed by selling current and new products and services to existing customers, and then, they sell to those customers more often.
-B2C businesses will also aquire new customers, and then repeating the whole process over again.
+B2C businesses will also acquire new customers, and then repeat the whole process over again.

 Having more customer orders means ordering more supplies from current and new vendors, and that is what causes headaches for many businesses.
 COVID-19 has made it worse.
 More people are working remotely, teams are introducing new monitoring and checking procedures, and flaws are coming to light.
 Managing the increased orders and deliveries leads to workload problems because much of it is not standardized and the work is done manually.
 Your team must then process everything through the accounting system.

 The entire accounts payable (AP) process has been in place forever.
 It is often cumbersome, flawed, inefficient, and leads to dislocations in supplier relationships.
 In this article, we will discuss:

 - The accounts payable system, its shortcomings, and how to fix them.

 - How fixing problems is not just about making some improvements.